 Stock options may be granted under the 2021 Plan.
 The exercise price of options granted under the 2021 Plan generally must be equal to at least 100% of the fair market value of a Company ordinary share on the date of grant.
 However, an exception may be made for any options that are granted in substitution for options held by award holders of companies that the Company acquires in a manner consistent with Section 424(a) of the Internal Revenue Code.
 The term of an option may not exceed ten years.
 With respect to any participant who owns more than 10% of the voting power of all classes of the Company's (or any of its parent's or subsidiary's) outstanding shares, the term of an incentive stock option granted to such participant must not exceed five years and the per share exercise price must equal at least 110% of the fair market value of an ordinary share of the Company on the grant date.
 The administrator will determine the methods of payment of the exercise price of an option, which may include cash, certain ordinary shares of the Company, cashless exercise, net exercise, as well as other types of consideration permitted by applicable law.
 Options will be exercisable at such times or under such conditions as determined by the administrator and set forth in the award agreement.
 After the cessation of service of an employee, director or consultant, he or she may exercise his or her option for the period of time stated in his or her award agreement.
-In the absence of a specified time in an award agreement, the option will remain exercisable for ninety days following the cessation of service.
+In the absence of a specified time in an award agreement, if such cessation is due to death or disability, the option will remain exercisable for twelve months following the cessation of service.
+In all other cases, in the absence of a specified time in an award agreement, the option will remain exercisable for ninety days following the cessation of service.
 An option, however, may not be exercised later than the expiration of its term.
 Subject to the provisions of the 2021 Plan, the administrator determines the terms of options.
 An award agreement may provide for an extension of a post-service exercise period upon a cessation of service for reasons other than death or disability if the exercise of the option following such cessation of service would result in liability under Section 16(b) of the Exchange Act or would violate the registration requirements under the U.S. Securities Act of 1933, as amended.